-Black life in Chicagoland is often reduced to the iconic South Side through selected neighborhoods, community areas, blocks, and even streets that ignore the depths of the South Side and the Black livingness that exists on other sides of town and in the suburbs, villages, and unincorporated areas that make up the Chicago Metropolitan Area.
+Black life in the Chicago Metropolitan Area, also known as Chicagoland, is often reduced to the iconic South Side through selected neighborhoods, community areas, blocks, and streets, which ignore the depths of the South Side and the Black livingness that exists on other sides of town and in the suburbs, villages, and unincorporated areas that make up the city-region.

-To make sense of the geography in our work, we have included information to help you understand how Chicagoland is spatially organized and where our images and sound installations were taken, contested, and remade by capturing the geographic fullness of our people.
-The geographies of Chicagoland are intricate, contested, and always shifting.
-They consist of various definitions, understandings, and lived realities that are both subjectively and objectively defined by residents, real estate companies, and governing bodies in the city, suburbs, villages, and towns that make up the city-region.
+To make sense of the geography in our work and how we use spatial theories and concepts to challenge the limited maps and cartographic logics that map Black life across our city-region, we have included information to help you understand the spatial organization of Chicagoland.
+This information will help you identify where our images and sound installations were taken, which capture the full geographic scope of our work and a broader history and geography of our people.
+The geographies of Chicagoland are intricate, contested, and always shifting, and consist of various definitions, understandings, and lived realities that are subjectively and objectively defined by residents, real estate companies, and governing bodies throughout the city-region.

-A colloquial term that refers to the Chicago Metropolitan Area reflecting the social, political, economic, cultural, ecological, and geographic relations between Chicago and its northern, southern, eastern, and western hinterlands.
+A colloquial term that refers to the Chicago Metropolitan Area, reflecting the social, political, economic, cultural, ecological, and geographic relations between Chicago and its northern, southern, eastern, and western hinterlands.
 These hinterlands include satellite cities, suburbs, villages, and unincorporated and rural areas.
-Robert R. McCormick, editor and publisher of the Chicago Tribune, introduced "Chicagoland" in the 1920s.
+Colonel Robert R. McCormick, the editor and publisher of the Chicago Tribune, introduced the term "Chicagoland" to describe the city-region in the 1920s.

-Chicagoland stretches across Northwest Indiana, Northeast Illinois, and Southeast Wisconsin although it has no official or legal boundaries.
-The United States Census Bureau established the Chicago Metropolitan Statistical Area (Chicago MSA and Chicago–Naperville–Elgin, Il–In–Wi Metropolitan Statistical Srea) in 1950 based on economic activity and population density in the city-region.
+Chicagoland includes Chicago and four suburban subregions hugging the city's borders, as well as Northwest Indiana, Northeast Illinois, and Southeast Wisconsin.
+Although it has no official or legal boundaries, the United States Census Bureau established the Chicago Metropolitan Statistical Area (Chicago MSA and Chicago–Naperville–Elgin, IL–IN–WI Metropolitan Statistical Area) in 1950 based on economic activity and population density across the city-region.

 Photo Credit - Deviant Art

 Chicago is divided into 77 community areas designed by the Social Science Research Committee at the University of Chicago in 1920.
-These boundaries remain static in order to gather data about the city that can be analyzed across time.
+These boundaries remain static to gather data about the city that can be analyzed over time.
 Five criteria to denote community area boundaries include:

 Chicago was originally broken down by 75 community areas.
 However, a 76th community area (O'Hare) formed when Chicago annexed O’Hare International Airport in the 1950s.
 In 1980, the community area of Edgewater separated from Uptown creating the 77th community area.
 Most Chicagoans do not recognize community areas as the places in which they live and many are unaware that they exist.
 Click here to access an interactive community area map.

 Check the list below for all community areas organized by name and number.
-To denote where our images and sound recordings are taken, we include the name and number of the corresponding community area.
+To denote where our images and sound recordings are taken, we include the name and number of the corresponding community area to make it easier to find these locations on most standard maps of Chicago.

 Photo Credit: WBEZ